isomerpages/gb-assist/pages/solutionrepo/solution782.md

 ---
-title: Shopify Subscription Version 2020 - Shopify Plus
+title: Shopmatic Pro Concierge - Version 1
 permalink: /productivity-solutions-grant/solutionrepo/solution782
 ---

 #### Description

-Shopify is a leading global commerce company, providing trusted tools to start, grow, market, and manage a retail business of any size.
-Shopify makes commerce better for everyone with a platform and services that are engineered for reliability, while delivering a better shopping experience for consumers everywhere.
+Shopmatic is a SaaS solution that offers an integrated business solutions for SMEs to take their business online and providing full accessibility to the business owner to operate their e-commerce presence.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Desensitised_Shopify_Commerce_Annex_3_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Coming soon.

 #### Eligibility Criteria